Last Updated on August 23, 2021

 Firstly, polarized light microscopy has higher resolution, which can help select the best quality sperm and egg used in an ICSI.

 During the process of injecting a sperm into the egg using a needle, there is also the risk of disrupting the genetic material and other important structures such as the meiotic spindle inside the egg.
-Using a polarized light microscope may help avoiding these structures during an ICSI to preserve embryo quality.
+Using a polarized light microscope may help to avoid these structures during an ICSI to preserve embryo quality.

 IVF with ICSI Success Rate at Age Under 35

 *The following IVF success rate reports are base on the latest CDC data published in May 2020 (Final 2018 Data) with more than 20 transfers.